FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/algorithms_in_golang.md

 In the above example, we create a hash table using a map and add elements to it.
 We then print the hash table and delete an element from it.
 Finally, we search for an element in the hash table using its key.

-Sure, here are some practice exercises:
+Here are some practice exercises:

 1. Implement a hash table that supports the following operations: insert(key, value), get(key), and delete(key).
 2. Write a function that takes in an array of integers and finds the first non-repeated integer using a hash table.